- What is macular degeneration?

 With wet AMD, blurred vision is an early common symptom, while dry AMD results in straight lines appearing crooked.
 For some people, vision loss occurs very slowly, so you may not notice it right away.
 For others, loss of vision in one or both eyes may happen quickly.

 Blurred vision is generally a key sign of AMD, and it worsens.
 Objects also may not appear as bright as they once did.
 However, AMD does not lead to complete blindness.
-(R)
+2

 Macular Degeneration Risks

 Your risk for macular degeneration is mainly age, with most cases starting at age 60 but some occurring earlier.
-Smoking also doubles your risk for AMD (R), and it’s more common among white people than African-Americans or Latinos.
+Smoking also doubles your risk for AMD, 2 and it’s more common among caucasian populations than African-Americans or Latinos.
 A family history of AMD also makes you more susceptible to it, likely due to genetics.
 However, nearly 20 genes may affect your risk of developing AMD, and health professionals don’t recommend basing your risk solely on your genetics.

 However, as someone who enjoys more information rather than less, knowing about my potential genetic risk was important.
 We’ll just focus on the two genotypes that 23andme, where I got my DNA tested, pulled for additional research as being most relevant.